Financial-Times/o-cookie-message/README.md

 </div>
 ```

-So all you need now is:
+What you need now is:

 ```html
 <div data-o-component="o-cookie-message" class='o-cookie-message o-cookie-message--banner-centric'>